 - Unforeseen circumstances have led to a quick sale of the investment property

-- If sold under 12mths, all net gains, though a capital gain would not be entitled to the 50% CGT discount.
+- If sold under 12 months, all net gains, though a capital gain would not be entitled to the 50% CGT discount.

-Flippers are more likely to be considered as traders, rather than passive investors, as such CGT would not normally apply, as such there would not be accessible to the 50% CGT discount.
+Flippers are more likely to be considered as traders, rather than passive investors, as such CGT would not normally apply, as such there would not be access to the 50% CGT discount.

 The Business of Renovating Properties